Connect wireless rear speakers to your Samsung soundbar for surround sound

 Connect extra speakers to your soundbar wirelessly

-The connection process is the same, whether you're connecting extra speakers that came with your soundbar (which some models have), the subwoofer (which may have come with the model or purchased separately), or the Wireless Rear Speaker Kit (which has a little bit of extra setup, and again may have come with the model or purchased separately).
+The connection process is the same whether you're connecting extra speakers that came with your soundbar (which some models have), the subwoofer (which may have come with the model or purchased separately), or the Wireless Rear Speaker Kit (which has a little bit of extra setup, and again may have come with the model or purchased separately).

 Connecting the speakers or subwoofer that came with your soundbar is super easy as they are already coded to work together from the factory.
 Simply plug them into an electrical outlet.
 You'll know that they're connected once the blue indicator glows on the connected device.

 Note: Some soundbars may need a wireless dongle attached to them to communicate with the wireless receiver and the speakers.
 If your soundbar requires this, please see your user manual for instructions.
+Also, the SWA-9500S does not have a wireless receiver, so you can skip straight to the ID SET process.

 Assembling the Rear Speaker Kit